justinslack/justinslack.com/show/times-we-used-to-spend-the-funktion.md

 [Funki Porcini - It's A Long Road / Poseathon](https://www.discogs.com/Funki-Porcini-Its-A-Long-Road-Poseathon/release/29240)

 **Transcript**: [Ninja Tune](https://ninjatune.net/home) was a big part of what we played back then.
 Part of the nascent trip hop scene, which promised so much.
-"Fucked up, anything-goes neo-B-boy abstraction" as Simon Reynolds put it.
+"Fucked up, anything-goes neo-B-boy abstraction" as Simon Reynolds put it in [Energy Flash](https://www.faber.co.uk/9780571289134-energy-flash.html).
 The track we are listening to now is "It's a long Road" by Funki Porcini which came out on Ninja Tune in 1995.
 Sad to say Ninja Tune of this era hasn't had much longevity.
 All your London Funk All Stars, 9 Lazy 9 and whatnot sound distinctly dated now.
 I still have a soft spot for this one though.

 ### 4 Hero - Escaping Categories - SSR (1995)